nodejs/node/doc/api/single-executable-applications.md

 ### Linux support

-AMD64 Ubuntu is the only Linux distribution where single-executable support is tested regularly on CI currently.
-This is because the tool that is used to test the creation of single-executables, [postject][], has some known issues on other architectures/distributions which results in the creation of a binary that runs into segmentation faults.
+AMD64 Ubuntu is the only Linux distribution where single-executable support is tested regularly on CI currently, due to lack of better tools to generate single-executables that can be used to test this feature on other platforms.

-However, using a different tool for the resource injection part might work.
+Suggestions for other resource injection tools/workflows are welcomed, please start a discussion at https://github.com/nodejs/single-executable/discussions to help us document them.

 [CommonJS]: modules.md#modules-commonjs-modules
 [ELF]: https://en.wikipedia.org/wiki/Executable_and_Linkable_Format